waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Goal:** Navigate Victory Road 2F to reach the ladder to Victory Road 3F.

 **Current Strategy:** The boulder puzzles on this floor are solved.
 I need to navigate from the entrance ladder (1, 9) to the exit ladder at (2, 2).
-After a complete overhaul of my `generate_path_plan` tool's logic, I will trust this new version to find the optimal route.
+My `generate_path_plan` tool is still failing due to a logic error in its `get_neighbors` function.
+I am performing another complete rewrite with a simplified, more robust logic.
+I will test it on the next turn.